slemanz/ADVANCED_EMBEDDED_C/TDD/production_code/README.md

 OS time services.
 This separation enables effective testing by allowing independent verification of each layer's functionality through appropriate test doubles.

+### Understanding Link-Time Substitution

+Link-time substitution works by separating interface from implementation.
+The LightScheduler depends only on interface headers, while the actual implementation is determined at link time.
+This creates what Michael Feathers calls a "link seam" - a point where we can flexibly substitute different implementations.
+The production code binds to real implementations, but tests can leverage this seam to provide alternatives.

+In practice, we compile production code into a library while keeping test doubles as object files.
+The test build's makefile explicitly links the test double objects before linking the production library.
+This ordering allows test versions to override production functions with the same names, effectively breaking dependencies on hardware and OS components during testing.